Floer theory and flips: Broken perturbations

-In order to define perturbation data we have to keep in mind that the domain of a broken curve is not necessarily stable because of Morse trajectories of infinite length.
-However, given a broken curve $C$ we obtain a stable broken curve $f(C)$ by collapsing unstable components, and a perturbation system $P_\Gamma$ for curves of such type by pulling back $P_{f(\Gamma)}$ under the stabilization map $C \to \U_{f(C)}$.

-\begin{definition} {\rm (Adapted broken maps)} Given a type $\Gamma$ of broken disk and a perturbation datum $P_\Gamma$, an {\em adapted stable broken map} is a stable map $u: C \to \XX[k]$ from a broken weighted treed disk $C$ to $\XX[k]$ for some $k$ such that \begin{enumerate} \item {\rm (Stable domain)} The surface part $S$ of the domain $C$ is stable: each disk component resp. sphere component on which $u$ is constant has at least three boundary special points or one boundary special point and one special interior point resp. three special points; \item {\rm (Marking property)} each interior marking maps to $\DD$ and each component of $u^{-1}(\DD) \cap S$ contains an interior marking; and \item {\rm (Sphere property)} any holomorphic sphere contained in $D_{\subset},D_{\supset}$ is constant, while any holomorphic sphere contained in $D_Y$ is contained in a fiber of $\P(N_\pm \oplus \ul{\C}) \to Y$. \end{enumerate} Let $\M_\Gamma(\XX, L, \DD)$ denote the moduli space of stable adapted broken weighted treed disks with boundary in $L$ of type $\Gamma$. \end{definition}
+In order to define perturbation data we note that the domain of a broken curve is not necessarily stable because of Morse trajectories of infinite length.
+However, given a broken curve $C$ we obtain a stable broken curve $f(C)$ by collapsing unstable components and a perturbation system $P_\Gamma$ for curves of such type by pulling back $P_{f(\Gamma)}$ under the stabilization map $C \to \U_{f(C)}$.
+Given a broken map $u: C \to \XX[k]$, a {\em trivial cylinder} is a map to some intermediate piece $\P(N_\pm \oplus \C)$ projecting to a constant map to $Y$.
+Given a type $\Gamma$ of broken disk and a perturbation datum $P_\Gamma$, an {\em adapted broken map} is a map $u: C \to \XX[k]$ from a broken weighted treed disk $C$ to $\XX[k]$ for some $k$ such that each interior leaf $e \subset C$ maps to $\DD$ and each component of $u^{-1}(\DD) $ contains an interior leaf $e \subset T$.
+An adapted broken map $u: C = S \cup T \to \XX$ is {\em stable} if each level $S_i$ of the surface part $S$ the union of at least one stable curve $S_{i,k} \subset S_i$ and a collection of trivial cylinders $S_{i,l} \cong S^2, D\pi \circ \d u |S_{i,l} =0 $.
+The coherence, regularity, and stabilizing conditions on perturbation data from the unbroken case in Definition \ref{coherent} generalize naturally.
+A perturbation system is {\em admissible} if it satisfies these three conditions.